v2fly/v2fly-github-io/docs/en_US/config/protocols/shadowsocks.md

   * (Since v4.27.0) Unencrypted / Plaintext

 ::: warning
-With "none" encryption, the server does NOT verify the password set in "password".
-Generally, a secure tunnel should be used at the transport layer, such as WebSocket.
+When using "none", the server does NOT verify the password set in the "password" field.
+For those cases, a secure tunnel should be used at the transport layer, such as WebSocket.
 :::

-The Shadowsocks configuration is divided into two parts, `InboundConfigurationObject` and `OutboundConfigurationObject`, corresponding to the `settings` element in the inbound and outbound protocol configuration respectively.
+The Shadowsocks configuration is divided into two parts, `InboundConfigurationObject` and `OutboundConfigurationObject`, corresponding to the `settings` element in the inbound and outbound protocol configurations respectively.

 ## InboundConfigurationObject